lfe/blog/src/_posts/2014-05-23-0815-docs-site-overhaul.md

 * LFE documentation, tutorials, guides, etc.
 * Community resources.
-* General landing page for LFE on the web (in addition to the Github code repo).
+* General landing page for LFE on the web (in addition to the GitHub code repo).

 This has now been reduced to just double-duty :-) (docs and community resources).
 At some point, additional refinement may be necessary, but until